survivejs/webpack-book/manuscript/output/01_targets.md

 Starting from webpack 5, it's possible to target a specific version of Node using for example `node10.13`.

-T> To learn more about the topic, read [James Long's series](https://jlongster.com/Backend-Apps-with-Webpack--Part-I) about developing backend applications with webpack.

 T> If you develop a server using webpack, see [nodemon-webpack-plugin](https://www.npmjs.com/package/nodemon-webpack-plugin).
 The plugin is able to restart your server process without having to set up an external watcher.

 ## Desktop targets